sbt/sbt.github.com/1.0/docs/Combined+Pages+Pdf.md

 [launcher configuration][Launcher-Configuration] for more information on how to configure module resolution.

-Module resolution is performed using the Ivy dependency managemnet library.
+Module resolution is performed using the Ivy dependency management library.
 This library supports loading artifacts from Maven repositories as well.

 ### Classloader Caching and Isolation

-The sbt launcher's classloading structure is different than just starting an application in the standard java mechanism.
-Every application loaded by by the launcher is given its own classloader.
+The sbt launcher's classloading structure is different than just starting an application in the standard Java mechanism.
+Every application loaded by the launcher is given its own classloader.
 This classloader is a child of the Scala classloader used by the application.
 The Scala classloader can see all of the `xsbti.*` classes from the launcher itself.

-Here's an example classloader layout from an sbt launched application.
+Here's an example classloader layout from an sbt-launched application.

 ![image](files/classloaders.png)

 In this diagram, three different applications were loaded.
 Two of these use the same version of Scala (2.9.2).
 In this case, sbt can share the same classloader for these applications.
-This has the benefit that any JIT optimisations performed on scala classes can be re-used between applications thanks to the shared classloader.
+This has the benefit that any JIT optimisations performed on Scala classes can be re-used between applications thanks to the shared classloader.

 ### Caching